Achievable logoAchievable logo

 Primary gait muscles and actions

-The muscle activation of muscles was described earlier in chapter.
+The muscle activation of muscles was described earlier in the chapter.
 Below you will find specific actions for those muscles.

 Definitions